codyhoag/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 ## Exporting portal applications as widgets and OpenSocial gadgets [](id=opensocial-integration)

 OpenSocial is a framework designed for creation of socially themed application programming interfaces (APIs).
 OpenSocial  applications, called *gadgets*, can be used in any web-based application that supports them.
 They are characterized as simple, widely available, and easy to deploy.
 Gadgets are especially popular on social networking sites, however, they can be utilized in many different ways throughout your site.
 Liferay allows any OpenSocial gadget to be used on a page.
 An OpenSocial gadget is specified in an XML document and consists of embedded HTML and Javascript.
 Liferay allows gadgets to communicate with each other and portlets.
-This allows your site to run efficiently and be easily maintained.
-OpenSocial supports numerous open web technologies, like *OAuth*, which we'll discuss in more detail later in the chapter.
+This allows your gadgets to run seamlessly without you having to constantly check or update their content.
+They automatically update based on their connections with other applications.
+Therefore, this allows your site to run efficiently and be easily maintained.
+OpenSocial gadgets support numerous open web technologies, like *OAuth*, which we'll discuss in more detail later in the chapter.

 Gadgets are socially aware and can share data across an entire community of users.
 You can define your own groups and create gadgets to communicate information based on: pages (community/team pages), applications (gadgets/widgets/portlets), data, users, roles and authorization, and policies.
 In short, you can develop gadgets to access and share data of individuals defined within your social network.